-For Diane Matheson, the financial breaking point of keeping her teen in technology was the $360 her daughter spent to download music and horoscopes onto her cell phone.
-For “Ellen,” who is too embarrassed to use her real name, it was back-to-back cell phone bills totaling $1,100 for her teen daughter's text messages and excess minutes.
+For Diane Matheson, the financial breaking point of keeping her teen in technology was the $360 her daughter spent to download music and horoscopes onto her cellphone.
+For “Ellen,” who is too embarrassed to use her real name, it was back-to-back cellphone bills totaling $1,100 for her teen daughter.

 For this generation of teens and tweens, the cost of being cool and connected has soared.
-New and upgraded phones, tablets and iPods seem to come out monthly, but phones are the main expense: Teens, tweens and younger kids want cell phones to talk to and text their friends and to keep up with social media.
+New and upgraded phones, tablets and iPods seem to come out monthly, but phones are the main expense: Teens, tweens and younger kids want cellphones and smartphones to talk to and text their friends and to keep up with social media.

-“It’s about being cool -- having that cell phone so you can whip it out,” says Claudine Jalajas, adding there’s no way her 10-year-old son is getting a cell phone anytime soon, despite his constant pleas.
+“It’s about being cool — having that cellphone so you can whip it out,” says Claudine Jalajas, adding that there’s no way her 10-year-old son is getting a cellphone anytime soon, despite his constant pleas.
 “When we were kids, we saw adults with cigarettes in their hands and we thought that made you look cool.
-Now it’s cell phones."
+Now it’s cellphones.”

-The result for parents is that they often feel ambushed by high cell phone bills with charges for hundreds of minutes, thousands of texts, and other options they didn’t even know existed.
-Keeping up with the Jones' cool kids has never been so costly.
+The result for parents is that they often feel ambushed by high bills with charges for hundreds of minutes, thousands of texts and Internet options they didn’t even know existed.
+Keeping up with the Joneses’ cool kids has never been so costly.

 “Apparently it is very expensive to have access to the Web,” Matheson says wryly.
 “That wasn’t explained to me.
 My daughter downloaded four songs and those four songs cost me $280.
 I was really upset.
 I canceled the service right away.”